 Language

 Independent media serves the public by defending citizens’ rights, increasing transparency, raising awareness, and improving accountability.
-Today, independent media organizations struggle for readers’ attention against social media advertising, while at the same time, physical, digital, and legal attacks on journalists and independent publications are on the rise.
+Today, independent media organizations struggle for readers’ attention against promoted posts and social engineering sponsored posts, while at the same time physical, digital, and legal attacks on journalists and independent publications are on the rise.

 USAID Media Empowerment for Democratic Integrity and Accountability (USAID MEDIA)

-USAID MEDIA activity strengthens public-interest media and civil society organizations (CSOs) seeking to ensure government accountability, hold business interests to account, and counter misinformation and disinformation.
-The project trains and supports journalists reporting on issues relevant to sexual and religious minorities, among other marginalized groups, so that diverse voices are represented in public discourse.
-USAID MEDIA increases the ability of media and CSOs working on transparency and accountability to increase citizen engagement with high-quality, evidence-based coverage about issues of substantial public interest.
-The project also enhances the reporting skills of local and national media outlets and increases the capability of at-risk journalists to prevent and manage threats.
-This will boost the resilience and sustainability of media outlets so that they can adapt to—and survive—changes in the media landscape.
+The USAID MEDIA activity strengthens public interest media and civil society organizations (CSOs) seeking to ensure government accountability, hold business interests to account, and counter mis/disinformation.
+USAID MEDIA supports journalists reporting on issues relevant to marginalized groups like sexual and religious minorities, so that diverse voices are represented in public discourse, and increases the ability of media and CSOs working on transparency and accountability to improve citizen engagement with high-quality, evidence-based coverage about issues of substantial public interest.
+USAID MEDIA also enhances reporting skills of local and national media outlets and increases the capability of at-risk journalists to prevent and manage threats.
+This all boosts resilience and sustainability of media outlets so that they can adapt to—and survive—changes in the media landscape.
+In its implementation, USAID MEDIA partners with local media organizations including:

 Results